Soojin-Lee0819/connectionsLab/Project2/README.md

 This socket management issue took us many days to test and figure out how to solve.
 To check if the socket is connected properly and to manage the room, we used https://admin.socket.io/#/ to view the status, while the npm start is activated.

-When the player goes to home, when the player goes to the map, and

-This was because the session storage was not saved.
+Through this socket management, we found out that the issue where the user never join the map, and the information is not saved to session storage, when they click on the home button.

-We also set the map as another room.
+So here, we also set the map as another room and save joining map room to the session storage.

 ````
 //Session Storage